-- (d) As used in this chapter: - (1) "Per diem," "detention," or "demurrage" means a charge imposed by an intermodal equipment provider or marine terminal operator for late return or pickup of an empty or a loaded intermodal container and chassis. - (2) "Closed" means that the terminal or the area within the marine terminal containing the cargo or equipment is not open or available to receive equipment.
-The marine terminal shall have posted working hours, and "closed" shall mean that the terminal is not open to release or accept equipment during those posted working hours. - (3) "Divert equipment" means the motor carrier has been directed to return the equipment to a location different from the location where the equipment was picked up by the motor carrier. - (4) "Shall not impose per diem, detention, or demurrage charges on an intermodal carrier" shall apply to the day or days in question that an occurrence referenced in subdivision (b) took place. - (5) "Intermodal marine terminal" means a marine terminal location or facility satellite facility, within the same local commercial territory that supports operations of an intermodal marine equipment provider, for the location from which equipment was originally received, that engages in discharging or receiving equipment owned, operated, or controlled by an equipment provider. - (6) "Written or electronic notification" means any communication by postal letter, facsimile, electronic mail, or other electronic notification.
+- (1) "Closed" means that the terminal or the area within the marine terminal containing the cargo or equipment is not open or available to receive equipment.
+The marine terminal shall have posted working hours, and "closed" shall mean that the terminal is not open to release or accept equipment during those posted working hours. - (2) "Divert equipment" means the motor carrier has been directed to return the equipment to a location different from the location where the equipment was picked up by the motor carrier. - (3) "Free time" means the time period offered by the intermodal marine equipment provider free of charge, beyond which additional charges, including per diem, detention, demurrage, extended dwell, congestion charges, or charges of a similar kind or character, are to be applied. - (4) "Intermodal marine equipment provider" means the entity authorizing delivery or receipt of physical possession of the container with an intermodal a motor carrier, beneficial cargo owner, or other intermediary. - (5) "Intermodal marine terminal" means a marine terminal location or satellite facility, within the same local commercial territory that supports operations of an intermodal marine equipment provider, for the location from which equipment was originally received, that engages in discharging or receiving equipment owned, operated, or controlled by an equipment provider. - (6) "Motor carrier" has the same meaning as defined in Section 408 of the Vehicle Code.